self-supervisor/genomic_bottleneck_v2/README.md

 qsub UGE_job.sh
 ```

+You should get results like [this](https://wandb.ai/self-supervisor/brax-cshl/reports/Genomic-Bottleneck-v2-Nov-1st--Vmlldzo1ODQyMzA3?accessToken=wh7ltbcurtd2xd8nekl1udteia84p7xjjw8ytq5vj1t6bj8hwqjmth8ux1fpwwbh)

-Then edit the code in plot.py to go through the CSVs and plot them.
+Then edit the code in plot.py to go through the CSVs and plot them for the scatter plots.

 Code for Bayesian bottleneck layes was given to me by Divyansha.